πΌ Quick Answer: Best Platforms for Remote Notaries

 Remote Notary Platform Overview

-For state-specific information, check our legal status by state guides and step-by-step how-to guides.
+For state-specific information, check our legal status by state guides and step-by-step remote notary setup guides.

 Detailed Platform Reviews

-Best for: Experienced notaries seeking highest transaction volume and earning potential.
+Best for: Experienced notaries seeking higher volume potential and a more established platform environment.

 β Our Take

-NotaryLive is perfect for new remote notaries who want to get started quickly and build experience before moving to higher-volume platforms.
-With $15-$25 per session and a $10 monthly fee, it offers lower competition and faster approval.
+NotaryLive is framed here as a practical starting point for newer remote notaries who want to build experience before expanding to larger or more competitive platforms.
+With $15-$25 per session and a $10 monthly fee, it can make sense for notaries who prioritize easier entry over top-end payout.

 π‘ Our Take